Brydon13/handwritten-notes-summarizer/README.md

 ## Overview

 This repository contains a tool for recognizing and summarizing handwritten notes, specifically tailored for students.
-The project aims to bridge the gap between handwritten note-taking preferences and digital convenience by providing a solution that converts handwritten notes into digital text and generates concise summaries, with emphasis on highlighted segments.
+The project aims to bridge the gap between handwritten note-taking preferences and digital convenience by providing a solution that converts handwritten notes into digital text and generates concise summaries, with an emphasis on highlighted segments.

 ## Contributors